JackEdTaylor/bubbles/README.md

 ![](examples/face3a_mask.png)
 ![](examples/face3b_mask.png)

-There are only small differences in the approaches, owing to (I think?) imprecision in the FFT:
+There are only small differences in the approaches, owing to (I think?) differences in precision:

 ```python
 plt.imshow(mask3a-mask3b)